scottrepreneur/maker-community/README.md

 1. Footer?
 1. What is the arbitrary code intending to do to the page?
 1. How do you envision the transparency dashboard being incorporated?
+1. These anchor links, are acting weird in the current version.
+Might have to offset the scroll or link. https://mkr-comm.scottrepreneur.now.sh/docs/governance/governance-and-risk-meetings/transcripts/episode-46#000058

 ---